 Adjustment after Stroke- the Patient and Caregiver Experience

 The Stroke Information Package for Patients and Families provides a listing of recommended education and information resources for patients who have experienced a stroke and their families.
 This listing provides embedded links to access all the recommended resources as well as an addendum on Tips for Successful Adult Education.
 The initial attachment below is the listing of recommended resources to be included in the Information Package.
 Subsequent attachments provide a link to the actual resource for download and/or printing.
-Should you have any questions, please contact Gwen Brown at 613-549-6666 x6867 or email at gwen.brown@kingstonhsc.ca
+Should you have any questions, please contact Sandra Liu at 613-549-6666 x6867 or email at sandra.liu@kingstonhsc.ca

 The Heart and Stroke Foundation Campaign raises awareness of the signs of stroke based on FAST, a simple and effective educational approach.